vaultcrest/brick_palettes_generator/README.md

 ## Using Generated Studio Palettes

-After generating the palette files, copy the generated palette folders from:
+After generating the palette files, or using the current ones in this repository, copy the generated palette folders from:

 ```text
 output/Pick a Brick All